-We turned to two of the top nail experts in the beauty industry, Katie Jane Hughes, Butter London Global Colour Ambassador, and Jin Soon Choi, celebrity manicurist and founder of JINsoon Nail Polish, to get their take on the poor practices that lead to less-than-pretty hands.
+We turned to two of the top nail experts in the beauty industry, Katie Jane Hughes, global color ambassador for Butter London, and Jin Soon Choi, celebrity manicurist and founder of JINsoon Nail Polish, to get their take on the poor practices that lead to less-than-pretty hands.

 Kids and teens aren’t the only ones who struggle with onychophagia — also known as habitual nail biting.
 Plenty of well-groomed grown-ups are susceptible.
 Biting obviously makes hands unsightly in the short run, but it can also have longer-term effects, reveals Choi: “If you bite your nails, over time they will be become deformed with bumps and ridges.”
 Plus, it’s unsanitary.
 “There’s dirt under your nails,” explains Hughes.
 “So by biting your nails, you’re effectively eating the dirt” and the bacteria that comes with it.

 How to break it: Always keep your nails painted.
 The polish acts as a mild form of aversion therapy, since it tastes bad and visually camouflages the “edible” part of the nail.
 Investing time and money in professional manicures (even if your nails are really short from biting), may enhance the effect.
 “You’ll eventually trick yourself into leaving them alone,” says Hughes.
 If you tend to bite at night, consider a mouth-guard that’s custom-fitted by your dentist.
 Over time, you’ll break the habit of using your teeth to release stress.